-Our Senior School students have the opportunity to work with specialist English Teachers who have experience in both the current ATAR English course as well as General courses.
+Our Senior School students have the opportunity to work with specialist English Teachers who have experience in both the current ATAR English course as well as General and Foundation courses.
 Our students are given the opportunity to excel in small classes that facilitate a one on one model of learning, encouraging student understanding whilst nurturing confidence and a sense of pride in their work.
 To further assist our students in their journey of success, the Faculty offers weekly after school tutorials for Upper School courses along with OLNA as well as curriculum based excursions chosen specifically to maximise student results.

 The English Faculty has a number of highlights throughout the year.
 These include: